 When compiling our remortgage best buy tables we choose the best remortgage rates from across the UK market, including deals that are exclusive to us.
 It's important to remember that the best remortgage deals are not necessarily about getting the lowest mortgage rate possible, you also need to take into account all the fees and charges associated in setting up your new mortgage deal.

 By choosing L&C to find your next remortgage deal our advisers will research the market for you, looking at criteria, set up fees and the rate to get the best remortgage deal for your circumstances, saving you time and effort.
-Our best buy tables below show you the pick of the remortgage deals currently available, both fixed rates and variable rates, whether you are looking to purchase or remortgage.
+Our best buy tables above show you the pick of the remortgage deals currently available, both fixed rates and variable rates, whether you are looking to purchase or remortgage.